Djdefrag/QualityScaler/README.md

 - Added progress percentage, current file name and ETA for images upscaling
 - Implemented skipping of existing output images

+### Added a web server
+- The server can be launched with UPSCALE button when no images are selected and listens on port 12345

 ### Other changes
 - Implemented a maximum output image size of 4096 in any dimension to optimize cases when accidentally a big image is being scaled
 - Randomized the input images order to make visual inspection easier